 !!! important

 Other qualifiers may be used (like `info` qualifier above).
-CSS need to be edited to
+CSS needs to be edited to

-add special formatting for this admonitions, otherwise the default formatting is used.
+add special formatting for these admonitions, otherwise the default formatting is used.

 !!! warning "Don't overuse!"

 This highlighting method should not be overused.
-If there are a lot of such blocks then
+If there are many such blocks, then

 important information may be easily missed by the reader.

-BTW, in this block a custom title is used.
+In this block, a custom title is used.

 !!! hint ""

-To place an admonition without a header empty quotes may be set as the title:
+To place an admonition without a header, empty quotes may be used as the title:

 ````